fdb/slarg-website/events/2022-10-15-right-of-nature.md

 *Ucetōt Lorok is a singer from the Marshall Islands.*

-*This event is part of Rights of Nature, a two-day cross-disciplinary program by SLARG, in close collaboration with [Klimaatfestival Antwerpen](https://www.klimaatfestivalantwerpen.be/nl), FOMU, and Kunsthal Extra City.
+*This event is part of Rights of Nature, a two-day cross-disciplinary program by SLARG, in close collaboration with [Klimaatfestival Antwerpen](https://www.klimaatfestivalantwerpen.be/nl), FOMU, Curatorial Studies KASK Gent, and Kunsthal Extra City.
 Rights of Nature explores the role of law, philosophy and arts in relation to "rights of nature".
 It brings together various forms of research and translates this to a wide audience.*

 *Images: Stills of Silent Echoes © Dorine van Meel*